Viniciuscoding/granja_Google_Associate_Cloud_Engineer/README.md

 2. It supports inputs like CSV, TF Records, Avro, and Parquet.
 3. As outputs is produces TF examples or TF sequence examples.

+ExampleGen brings configurable and reproducible data partitioning and shuffling into TF Records, a common data representation used by all components in your pipeline.<br>
+ExampleGen supports external ingestion of CSV, Avro, Parquet, and TF Record data sources.
+This can be done across sharded file systems using glob file patterns as well.

+`NOTE: A span is a grouping of training examples.`

 ### Benefits of ExampleGen
 ```
 1. Brings configurable and reproducible data partitioning.